Kylar514/KDE-Neon-Firefox-widevine-fix/README.md

 The first script `neon_firefox_wv_fix.sh` adds a line to the AppArmor profile for Firefox to fix the Widevine plugin crash issue.
 The second script `undo.sh` restores the AppArmor profile to its original state by deleting the updated profile file and renaming the backup file.

 ## Prerequisites
- -This assumes that you are running KDE Neon preloaded firefox browser and are currently being effected by this bug \
+ -This assumes that you are running KDE Neon preloaded Firefox browser and are currently being affected by this bug \
- -Alternative solutions to this problem would be to download a alternative version of Firefox, such as flatpack \
+ -Alternative solutions to this problem would be to download an alternative version of Firefox, such as flatpack \
- -If you are having this bug on a different distro and or version of firefox, I do not know if this will fix your issue, you are welcome to try \
+ -If you are having this bug on a different distro and or version of Firefox, I do not know if this will fix your issue, you are welcome to try \
  -git

 ## Bug this is fixing